balhoff/programming-owl/ProgrammingOWL.md

 }
 ```

 Variable names introduced in the "constructor" on the left side are like holes that can be filled in by values that match the shape of the constructor.
-This example also demonstrates the very handy Scala string-interpolation syntax.
+This example also demonstrates the very handy Scala [string-interpolation](http://docs.scala-lang.org/overviews/core/string-interpolation.html) syntax.

-Extractors can also be used within "for comprehensions", which kind of a super-powered version of Python's list comprehensions:
+Extractors can also be used within "for comprehensions", which are kind of a super-powered version of Python's list comprehensions:

 ```scala
 import scala.collection.JavaConverters._